 None of Rainwater’s personal possessions were in the loft and it appeared “stripped,” investigators noted.

-The cabin Phelps was living in before his arrest burned to the ground on October 4.
+The cabin Phelps was living in before his arrest burned to the ground in October 2021.
 The Springfield Fire Department found two incendiary devices constructed from mortar tubes, coiled fuzes and balloons as well as a tripwire, WDAF-TV reported.

 In April 2023, Phelps entered an Alford plea for first-degree murder.
 The Alford plea means Phelps acknowledges he would be found guilty during a trial, but he maintains his innocence.
 As a result, he was sentenced to life without parole.